KingVik-Planet/Chores_Application/README.md

 * Enable users to access and update their chores list even when offline.

 18. Customer Support:
-* Include a support system for users to report issues or seek assistance.
+* Include a support system for users to report issues or seek assistance, etc.